-Neff has been the recipient of awards including a Pew Fellowship in the Arts, National Endowment for the Arts Grant, Pennsylvania Council on the Arts Fellowship, Leeway Foundation Artist Grant, and Guggenheim Fellowship.
-She has been awarded residencies at the MacDowell Art Colony, New Hampshire, Monte Azul Center for the Arts, Costa Rica, and La Napoule Art Foundation, La Napoule, France.
+Neff has been the recipient of several awards, the most recent being a 2016 John Simon Guggenheim Foundation Memorial Fellowship.
+Other awards include a Pew Fellowship in the Arts, the National Endowment for the Arts Grant, the Pennsylvania Council on the Arts Fellowship, and the Leeway Foundation Artist Grant.
+She’s had residencies at Bernheim Arboretum and Research Forest, Clermont, Kentucky; Monte Azul Contemporary Art, Talamanca Mountains, Costa Rica; MacDowell Art Colony, Peterborough, New Hampshire; The Fabric Workshop and Museum, Philadelphia; and La Napoule Art Foundation, La Napoule, France.

 From 1989 – 2002, she wrote reviews for Artforum International and continues to write independently.

 Neff’s work is currently represented by Bridgette Mayer Gallery, Philadelphia.